tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Snuffling-Hog Back Tattoo

-When an attack misses your PD, gain temporary hit points equal to the number of mooks you have killed since your last full heal-up (champion: twice the number of mooks; epic: three times the number of mooks).
+When an attack misses your PD, gain temporary hit points equal to the number of mooks you have killed since your last full heal-up, twice the number of mooks at champion tier, and three times the number of mooks at epic tier.

 **Quirk:** Willing to eat anything.